joedrago/colorist/docs/Usage.md

 `colorist generate "128x128,#ff0000.3.#000000,#000000..#00ff00" image.png`

 There we go!
-Remember, the whole point here is evenly spreading a big list of colors across an image, top to bottom.
+Remember, the whole point here is evenly spreading a big list of colors across an image, left to right.
 By choosing to stutter the range instead of repeat the whole thing, we create an entirely different effect.

 How about a horizontal gradient?
 This is where basic rotation comes into play.